 The measured data may also be used to analyse the reproduction accuracy of the noise field reproduction systems.
 Table 7 shows the differences of S- and N-MOS between the two measurement rooms which were used in the investigation.
 In general, the difference is expected to be close to 0.0; however, differences may occur due to non-linear and time-variant behaviour of the UE and/or impact of the noise field equalization in the corresponding room.

-The magnitude of the delta-values (d) of Table 7 is (arbitrarily) encoded as follows:
+The magnitude of the delta-values (|d|) of Table 7 is (arbitrarily) encoded as follows:

-OK (good reproduction accuracy) d < 0.15 MOS
+OK (good reproduction accuracy) |d| < 0.15 MOS

-MEDIUM (difference should be investigated) 0.15 ≤ d ≤ 0.25 MOS
+MEDIUM (difference should be investigated) 0.15 ≤ |d| ≤ 0.25 MOS

-NOT OK (outlier) d > 0.25 MOS
+NOT OK (outlier) |d| > 0.25 MOS

 Table 7: Differences of average results between Room 1 and 4